laygond/Behavioral-Cloning/README.md

 The above command will load the trained model and use the model to make steering angle predictions on individual images in real-time

 #### Saving a video of your autonomous simulation
 By running the following commands it will save your simulation as single frame images in directory `output_run` (if the directory already exists, it'll be overwritten).
-Then based on images found in the `output_run` directory a video will be created with the name of the directory followed by `'.mp4'`, so, in this case the video will be `output_run.mp4`.
+Then based on images found in the `output_run` directory the script `video.py` will create a video with the name of the directory followed by `'.mp4'`, so, in this case the video will be `output_run.mp4`.
 Finally, and optionally, remove the directory `output_run` which is no longer needed.

 ```sh
 python drive.py model.h5 output_run